 Purpose of buzzer on a quadcopter

-- Lost model alarm – helps you to find your quad in bushes after it’s crashed
+- Lost model alarm – it helps you to find your quad very easily after crash

-- Voltage low warning – buzzer goes off when battery voltage is low
+- Low voltage warning – buzzer goes off when battery voltage is getting low and should land

-- Quad status – the beeping can help you identify what state the quad is in, e.g. when the quad is ready to arm it beeps 3 times; when there is a problem with receiver connection, it beeps non-stop etc
+- Quad status – the beeping can help you identify the state the quad is in

 Basically, active buzzers beeps as soon as you give it DC voltage, while passive buzzers require an AC “sound signal” for it to generate sound.
 Quadcopter flight controllers usually support 5V 2-pin active buzzer/beeper.
 These buzzers are cheap, light weight and widely available online.